metagentools/GraphBin/README.md

 Once you have obtained the assembly output, you can run GraphBin.

 ## Using GraphBin
-You can see the usage options of GraphBin can be viewed by typing ```python graphbin.py -h``` on the command line.
+You can see the usage options of GraphBin by typing ```python graphbin.py -h``` on the command line.

 ```
 usage: graphbin.py [-h] --graph GRAPH --contigs CONTIGS --paths PATHS --n_bins N_BINS --binned BINNED --output OUTPUT